cewfowler/autoMeetManager/README.md

 * Click on the MeetManager Service Account.
 * On the bottom of the page, click *Create Key*.
 * Make sure JSON is selected as the key type and a download should begin.
 Save the file as _**creds.json**_ and put it in the _**google_sheets**_ folder.
+* This step only needs to be done once.
 2. After creating the google form, open the response sheet.
 Click the *Share* button and go to _**creds.json**_ found in the _**google_sheets**_ directory.
 Copy the client_email (Ex. "meetmanager@future-sonar-276916.iam.gserviceaccount.com") and paste it in the share box.
 Then click *Done*.

 ## Running the program ##